david-jankoski/packt-scraper/schedule_scraper.md

 ## Linux

 Since the cron utility does not offer `ONLOGON` option (or I could not figure out how), the simplest way I found was:
- 1. make a small bash script ...
+ 1. make a small bash script...
     `sudo gedit packt_scraper_schtask.sh`

- 2. ... containing the following 3 lines ...
+ 2. ...containing the following 3 lines...
     ```
     #!/bin/bash